 - “Sweet Caroline” – Neil Diamond’s song about a Kennedy are perhaps about as close as one can find on the list to a German love song.
 Couched lyrics with references to awkward moments associated with puberty and lost innocence make it the perfect song for drunken revelry.
 DJ Ötzi also made a remake of this, unfortunately.

 - “Sweet Home Alabama”– Lynyrd Skynyrd seems like a logical choice because anything which has to do with blue skies is sure to be popular in the land of ‘Weiss and Blau’ (White & Blue, for the skies which are always hovering above the grey clouds).
 The Bavarians are also very set on ideas of home; they are reluctant to leave it for any price.
 After living here for over 15 years I understand.

 - “Born in the USA” – Back before the current political currents, the idea of being born in America was a major attraction for many Germans.
 The place where dishwashers could become restaurant owners, freedom rang, etc. Though it may have lost a bit of its lustre, it remains a beacon of independence, cowboys, and Hollywood.
 There’s hope that America’s turning a corner away form its dark past.
 I won’t hold my breath, but I’ll hold your beer.

 - “Knock Three Times” – This happy song from 1971 is the second attempt on the list at a love song by the Germans.
 Can it get any simpler than “Knock three times on the ceiling if you want me, twice on the pipe if the answer is no. . .”?
 It’s right about this time that I am ready to hit a pipe, and it wouldn’t be full of tobacco.

 - “La Bamba” – No Oktoberfest Top 10, or even any German Top 10, would be complete without a song sung in Spanish.
-From the “Ketchup Song” to “Despacito”, the dearth of good music again manifests itself in kitschy Spanish lyrics.
+From the “Ketchup Song” to “Despacito”, the dearth of good music in Germany again manifests itself in kitschy Spanish lyrics.
 This song makes everything whole and complete.